pgadmin-org/pgadmin4/docs/en_US/cloud_aws_rds.rst

 Use the fields from the Database Details tab to specify the Instance details.

-* Use the drop-down list box in the *Server group* field to select the parent node for the server; the server will be displayed in the *Browser* tree control within the specified group.
+* Use the drop-down list box in the *Server group* field to select the parent node for the server; the server will be displayed in the *Object Explorer* within the specified group.

 * Use the *Database name* field to add the database name for the PostgreSQL server.